teklynk/raspi-streamer/readme.md

 # Future Plans
 This project is ongoing, with exciting future enhancements in the pipeline:
-- __Hardware Upgrade:__
-  - Incorporate the [Geekworm Raspberry Pi Hdmi to CSI-2 Module C790](https://geekworm.com/products/c790) to replace the current USB capture device.
-This module will be integrated onto a custom circuit board along with LEDs, buttons, and GPIO headers, creating a "hat" for the Raspberry Pi.
-This will streamline the setup, making it almost a plug-and-play solution.
 - __Web UI:__
   - Ability to create multiple config files for various platforms and/or stream settings and choose a config to use for streaming or recording.
 A way to manage config files (create, edit, delete).